 Students with a background in religious studies often pursue employment at churches, faith-based nonprofit organizations, religious centers, or colleges and universities.
 In churches, graduates of religious studies programs may become pastors and ministers, assistant pastors, youth or children’s pastors, worship leaders or music directors, pastoral care staff, or church administrators.
 Some may go on to find niche jobs writing for religious publications.

 At faith-based nonprofits, students may become humanitarian relief workers, community or public relations officers, grants managers, or administrators.
 At religious centers, graduates may work as community educators, programming directors, directors of youth services, or curators of religious artifacts.
 With additional education past the bachelor’s degree, students may become college-level instructors in areas of theology, religion, or philosophy.

-The median yearly salaries of clergy and directors of religious activities and education were $43,970 and $36,170, respectively, as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salaries of clergy and directors of religious activities and education were $43,970 and $36,170, respectively, according to the U.S. Bureau of Labor Statistics (BLS).
 A bachelor’s degree is often required for entry-level employment in the field, the BLS explained.
 While average employment growth is expected for both of these professions between 2010 and 2020, employment in the field is not guaranteed, and salaries vary based on a number of factors, including the area of the country you live in, your level of experience, your roles and responsibilities, and the size of the church or organization you work for.